 Believe me, it’s far more enjoyable with fewer people, and your photos will turn out great!

 There are two main swimming areas at Grand Cenote, one features a large open-air sinkhole and a wooden deck that is surrounded by crystalline waters.
 You can also spot freshwater turtles swimming around in the Grand Cenote.

 The second area can be accessed by swimming through a natural tunnel that emerges in a smaller Cenote filled with turquoise waters and a little island of palm trees sits in the middle.
 This was my favorite spot to go for a dip and it wasn’t too crowded.

 If you would like to book a join-in tour to visit this Riviera Maya Cenote and other awesome attractions, see below for the most top-rated tour on Get Your Guide:

 Cenote Calavera, in my opinion, is one of the best Cenotes in Tulum.
-Although it’s not as large as some of the other popular Mayan Riviera Cenotes, Calavera is one for the thrill-seekers!
+Although it’s not as large as some of the other popular cenotes, Calavera is one for the thrill-seekers!

 Cenote Calavera is located along the main highway in the same direction as the Grand Cenote.